Certificates - Undergraduate - FAQ: How does an undergraduate certificate seek approval to serve University Special students?

 For more detailed information regarding what will be required in a proposal requesting ability to serve University Special students, please consult section 12 of the certificate guidelines, here: Guidelines for Undergraduate Certificate Programs.

 - Certificates - Undergraduate - FAQ: How is serving University Special students different than serving undergraduate students?

-- Certificates - Undergraduate - FAQ: How do I declare or cancel students in the certificate program?
+- Certificates - General - FAQ: How do I declare or cancel students in the certificate program?

 - Certificates - Undergraduate - FAQ: How is undergraduate certificate progress tracked?

 - Certificates - Undergraduate - Registrar Office Procedures - Undergraduate Certificate Audit Process